Update: The Polar OH1 will supposedly received ANT+ compatibility some time in April 2019.

 The sensor only has a single button and a single LED light capable of displaying the status of the wearable by emitting different coloured lights.

 The Polar OH1 is Bluetooth enabled and will sync and record data to compatible iOS and Android devices.
 Compatible wearable hardware such as Polar’s own or other company’s can also tap on the Polar OH1 as an external HR monitor with BLE.

 Polar has also confirmed compatibility with some of its team software such as the Polar GOFIT.
 Also, this wearable will transmit HR readings to compatible Bluetooth enabled gym machines.
-ANT+ compatibility will supposedly arrive in April 2019.
+ANT+ compatibility has been released as of 20th April 2019!